MPH Application and Program Information | Public Health Graduate Programs

 Admitted students will receive a request from both the OSU Graduate School and the Public Health Programs manager to confirm intent to enroll.
 Those who confirm intent with the Public Health Programs manager will receive a second email with Fall term course requirements and orientation information.
 MPH admitted applicants should note that advisor assignments are made and notification sent to each student in late summer prior to Fall term matriculation.

 See the OSU MPH General Student Handbook for information about transfer credits.
 Note that the consideration of transfer credits is determined after admission and matriculation by the student’s graduate advisor/committee on the Program of Study form, which is submitted to the Graduate School for approval.

 Time limit to complete degree

 All work toward a master’s degree, including transferred credits, course work, thesis (if required), and all examinations, must be completed within seven years.

 How to apply for fellowships

 - All Public Health Graduate Program applicants are encouraged to apply for Fellowships.
-For detailed descriptions of available fellowships, application deadlines etc., please visit Graduate scholarships.
+For detailed descriptions of available fellowships, application deadlines etc., please visit graduate fellowships.